dmsul/dmsul.github.io/_pages/bio.md

 ---
 title: "Bio"
-layout: single
 permalink: /bio/
 ---

-I am an economist interested in environemental and urban topics.
+I am a research economist interested in environemental and urban topics.